GetWellClinic/ai-moa/docs/installation.md

 After installation, you can run the application by executing:

 `huey_consumer main.huey`

+Before running the command, make sure to add the paths to config.yaml and workflow-config.yaml to the environment variables `CONFIG_FILE` and `WORKFLOW_CONFIG_FILE`.

+Example of Setting Environment Variables:
+If you're running the command in a terminal or shell, you can set the environment variables like this:

+On Linux/macOS (Bash shell):

+export CONFIG_FILE=/path/to/config.yaml
+export WORKFLOW_CONFIG_FILE=/path/to/workflow-config.yaml

+On Windows (Command Prompt):

+set CONFIG_FILE=C:\path\to\config.yaml
+set WORKFLOW_CONFIG_FILE=C:\path\to\workflow-config.yaml

 ### 5. (Optional) Deactivating the Virtual Environment
 Once you're done working with the project, you can deactivate the virtual environment by simply running: